Florrie's Dragons

-Florrie's Dragons (/floʊriː/) is a children's animated series that was produced by Wish Films and Clockwork Zoo and animated by Studio 100 Animation.
+Florrie's Dragons (/floʊriː/) is a children's animated television series that was produced by Wish Films, Clockwork Zoo and Belgian entertainment production group Studio 100 and animated by Clockwork Zoo in South Africa.
 The series is based on a children's book named Dear Dragon.
 The series was created by An Vrombaut, the creator known from 64 Zoo Lane, which the series is related to.
-The series mainly aired on Disney Junior in the United Kingdom.
+The series mainly aired on Disney Junior UK.

 Premise

 The story of Princess Florrie, and her five dragons, help to solve a problem, and have ideas for and enchantment and modern creativity.